 - Muscle weakness in the thighs, knees and calves

 - Numbness and tingling in the legs, feet and toes

 - Incontinence or loss of bladder control in emergency cases, which requires immediate medical treatment

-Management of most of these symptoms can usually be handled conservatively with a combination of anti-inflammatory medications, exercise and strength training, heat or ice therapy, and similar options.
-However, in some instances patients do not sufficiently respond to conservative treatment and lower back surgery becomes an option.
-If this is your prognosis, contact Laser Spine Institute to learn about minimally invasive, outpatient endoscopic spine procedures as an alternative to open back surgery.
+Management of most of these symptoms can usually be handled conservatively with a combination of anti-inflammatory medications, exercise and strength training, heat or ice therapy and similar options.
+However, in some instances, patients do not sufficiently respond to conservative treatment, and lower back surgery becomes an option.
+If this is your prognosis, contact Laser Spine Institute to learn about minimally invasive, outpatient spine procedures as an alternative to traditional open back surgery.
 To hear more about compression of L1-L5 nerve roots, and for a free review of your MRI or CT scan, contact Laser Spine Institute today.